ibowditch/userdocs/overview.md

 # Overview

-This web site describes following aspects of the electronic sign-in system
+This web site describes following aspects of the electronic sign-in system:

 1. [Background](background)